Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Contact the relevant regulatory college, listed above, for information about a specific regulated profession, including information about registration processes and requirements.

-For general comments or questions, use the Contact government page.
+For general comments or questions for the Government of Alberta, use the Contact government page.